microsoft/MDE_Automation/Gather-MDEConfiguration/Documentation/About Azure Monitor Data Structure.md

 - All data from a specific execution of the script on a specific machine will have a unique "RecordGUID".
 This will be the same across all Logs, for that device, and that execution.

+ - All data from a specific machine will have a unique "DeviceUID", which is stored in the Registry at HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\GatherScripts\Gather-MDEConfiguration in a value named DeviceUID.
+All output from the script on a specific device will contain the same GUID.

 - All Logs have the following common fields:

   - **DeviceNameKey:** Name of the computer
   - **DeviceDomainKey:** Name of the Windows Domain the device is joined to
   - **DeviceDomainSIDKey:** Security Identifier of the Device on its domain
   - **RecordGUID:** GUID that is unique for each device per script execution.
+Can be used to match records across Custom Logs
+  - **DeviceUID:** GUID that is unique for each device and persists across all script executions.
 Can be used to match records across Custom Logs
   - **GatherScriptVersion:** Version of Gather-MDEConfiguration.ps1 that was run
   - **TimeGenerated:** Timestamp indicating when the data was ingested into Azure Monitor.